-Under the current law, employees must have worked for their employer for a minimum of two years in order to be eligible to claim the right of unfair dismissal.
+Under the current law, employees must have worked for their employer for a minimum of two years in order to be eligible to claim unfair dismissal.
 This affords businesses time to assess the suitability of new hires.
-Employees also have a statutory right to written reasons for their dismissal upon request.
+Employees also, after 2 years' continuous service, have a statutory right to written reasons for their dismissal upon request.